khakhalin/notes/keywords/git.md

 * `git stash` - push all uncommited files to a buffer
 * `git stash pop` - pop files from a buffer.
 An archetypical use of "oops, wrong branch" includes stashing, changing branch, and unstashing back.
 * `git reset --soft HEAD^` - returns git to the stage before last commit (here `HEAD^` signifies last commit, as is it synonimous to `HEAD~1`.
 You can also use any other commit as	 the target).
 All files that were change since that commit become staged (_I think.
 The manual says "files to be committed" - does it mean "staged"?_)
+* `git reset` - default mode of reset is `mixed`, which is not destructive (as in `hard`), but unlike `soft`, doesn't automatically stage files that were changed since that commit.
+Which means that it's easier to lose them.
+If commit isn't specified, it just resets the last commit.
 * `git commit --amend` - equivalent to soft rest to `HEAD~` (the parent of current `HEAD`), following by a new commit.
 Essentially, rewrites a commit (_right?_)
 * `git rebase -i HEAD~3` - squash last 3 commits into one, interactively. **Do it only for commits that weren't pushed yet** (or you'll get a conflict with a remote repo), unless you're morally prepared to fix everything locally and force-push to origin, rewriting it.
 "Interactively" here means that a list of commits is generated, and you leave `pick` for those you want to leave; replace it with `drop` for those you want to delete, and `squash` for those that needs to be squashed (just make sure there's a 'pick' before it, for somewhere to squash to).
 This workflow is a reason why we shouldn't push to public repo too often (don't push micro-commits); wait until a reasonable piece of work is done, **clean the commits**, then push.
 [1](https://git-scm.com/docs/git-rebase#_interactive_mode), [2](https://medium.com/@porteneuve/getting-solid-at-git-rebase-vs-merge-4fa1a48c53aa)
 * `git restore [file]` - restore a file in the current tree from another tree or commit.
 Doesn't update the branch.
 In the past was homonymous with branch changing (both used the `checkout` keyword).